paulkarpenko/us-code-ui/uscode/title-38-veterans-benefits/chapter-019-insurance.md

 (3) The term “inactive duty training” means—

-  (A) duty (other than full-time duty) prescribed or authorized for Reserves (including commissioned officers of the Reserve Corps 1 of the Public Health Service) which duty is scheduled in advance by competent authority to begin at a specific time and place; and
+  (A) duty (other than full-time duty) prescribed or authorized for Reserves (including commissioned officers of the Reserve Corps 1 of the Public Health Service), or for members of the Space Force in a space force active status (as defined in [section 101(e)(1) of title 10](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section101/e/1&num=0&edition=prelim)), which duty is scheduled in advance by competent authority to begin at a specific time and place; and

   (B) in the case of a member of the National Guard or Air National Guard of any State, such term means duty (other than full-time duty) which is scheduled in advance by competent authority to begin at a specific time and place under sections 316, 502, 503, 504, or 505 of title 32, United States Code.